hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 Kasten K10 has been named [a Leader and Outperformer in GigaOm’s K8s Data Protection report for the third consecutive year]( https://www.veeam.com/news/kasten.html).
 It offers an easy-to-use, scalable, and secure system for K8s backup/restore, disaster recovery and mobility of K8s applications.

-Apart from direct integration with a number of storage providers, Kasten K10 supports invoking volume snapshots operations via the Container Storage Interface (CSI).
-By using the volume snapshot capability in the CSI driver for K8s, Kasten K10 can access different types of storage systems, and enable you to backup and restore persistent volumes of your stateful applications running on K8s.
+Apart from direct integration with a number of storage providers, Kasten K10 supports invoking volume snapshots operations via the CSI driver.
+By using the volume snapshot capability in the CSI driver for K8s, Kasten K10 can access different types of storage systems that enables you to backup and restore persistent volumes of your stateful applications running on K8s.